jonahp1/MBETSeniorProject/README.md

 Notes on Max/MSP projects:

-Generative Ambient Home - expanded class project based on generative ambient "drone"
+Generative Ambient Home - expanded class project based on generative ambient "drone", good for Eno-esque textures, or a ghostly electrionic Tanpura-esque sound.

 Paraphonic Motion Synth - sequencer based instrument, that can also be played as a monophonic (paraphonic w/ delays) synthesizer